keiji-imai/blog/content/_index.md

     showComments: true
 ---

-I made this blog to write about my past and ongoing projects.
-I'm currently a freshman at MIT probably majoring in mechanical engineering with a robotics concentration ([2A6](https://meche.mit.edu/education/undergraduate/course-2a/control-instrumentation-robotics)).
+I made this blog to write about my projects.
+I'm a freshman at MIT studying mechanical engineering ([2A6](https://meche.mit.edu/education/undergraduate/course-2a/control-instrumentation-robotics)).
 I'm currently working on a [chess robot](https://kogappa.com/posts/chessbot/).
-My email is keijii@mit.edu.
+Feel free to reach out to me at keijii@mit.edu.